Eadgyth/Programming-Editor/README.md

 2) The built in packing of a jar file bundles only .class files.
 <br>
 3) The printing to a printer is rudimentary and the font size is different from the corresponding font size in other programs (e.g. Editor in Windows).
+4) The undo/redo is limited.
 <br>
 <p>
 PROBLEMS <br>
-1) The undo/redo may may cause problems in combination with the syntax coloring.
-Because of this the undo stack is emptied in some situations to work around problems that would lead to a demage of the document.
-Problems may still occur and the undo/redo is by far not worked out well.<br>
-2) Unexpected rendering of the UI happened when the system look and feel was selected and the program was idling for a longer period of time (under Windows 10).<br>
+1) Unexpected rendering of the UI happened when the system look and feel was selected and the program was idling for a longer period of time (under Windows 10).<br>
 <p>
 IDEA FOR FURTHER DEVELOPEMENT<br>